xelatihy/yocto-gl/doc/yocto_math.md

 and untested as ours.

 This library has no dependencies.
-Some templated types and functions use specialization for easier access and faster compilation.
-Specialization can be disabled by defining YM_NO_SPECIALIZATION.
-Specialization is only supported fully on clang.

 This library includes code from the PCG random number generator, boost hash_combine, Pixar multijittered sampling, code from "Real-Time